HCFC (Hydrochlorofluorocarbon) Controlled Substances Licence

 The current licensing period commenced on 1 January 2014 and ends on 31 December 2015.

 For further information please contact the Licensing Officer on +61 2 6274 1373 or firstname.lastname@example.org.

-When applying for a licence or exemption under the Act, you will be required to provide supporting documentation and detailed information about yourself and your organisation (if applicable), as well as information about the proposed activity (e.g. import, export or manufacture of ODS).
+When applying for a licence or exemption under the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989, you will be required to provide supporting documentation and detailed information about yourself and your organisation (if applicable), as well as information about the proposed activity (e.g. import, export or manufacture of ODS).

-A summary of the information that you will need to complete the application form, and a list of supporting documentation you must submit with your application is provided below.
+A summary of the information that you will need to complete the application form, along with a list of supporting documentation you must submit with your application, is provided below.